tcnksm/dutyme/README.md

 $ dutyme start
 ```

-It asks all necessary infomation to override (your PagerDuty email address or schedule name to override)
-and creates a override layer.
+It asks all necessary infomation to override (your PagerDuty email address or schedule name) and creates a override layer.
 You can create multiple overrides on the same term (the latest one has priority).
 After executing, all infomation will be saved on disk so you can skip input from next time.

 By default, it overrides 1 hour.
-You can change it via `-working` flag.
+You can change it via `-working` flag,

 ```bash
 $ dutyme start -working 30m
 ```

-## Token

-To use dutyme command, you need a PagerDuty API v2 token.

-The token must have full access to read, write, update, and delete.
-Only account administrators have the ability to generate token (See more about token on official doc https://goo.gl/VPvlwB).

 ## Install